 Both the SMA and SolarEdge retrofit solutions work in the same way.
 Each system includes the Powerwall, an inverter and a grid import/export meter.

-The SolarEdge meter is called the SolarEdge Modbus meter, while the SMA meter is called the SMA Energy Meter.
+The SolarEdge meter is the SolarEdge Modbus meter, while the SMA meter is the SMA Energy Meter.

 The retrofit Tesla Powerwall Battery doesn’t have to communicate with or connect to the existing solar PV system at all.
 They are two completely separate systems.

-The meter is installed in the switchboard and measures the real time rate of energy flow (i.e. the power) either to or from the grid.
+The meter installs in the switchboard and measures the real time rate of energy flow (i.e. the power) either to or from the grid.

 Charging/Discharging The Battery System

-Information from the meter is sent back to the inverter.
+Information from the meter goes back to the inverter.
 If the existing solar PV system is producing more power than the house needs, then the excess electricity starts flowing to the grid.
 The SolarEdge or SMA meter detects this export flow and informs the inverter; which then starts charging the battery.
-The rate of charge is adjusted so that it absorbs all excess power from the solar PV system, so nothing is sent to the grid.
+The rate of charge adjusts so that it absorbs all excess power from the solar PV system, so nothing goes to the grid.

-In the evening, when the solar PV system can’t produce enough power to supply the house, energy starts being imported from the grid.
+In the evening, when the solar PV system can’t produce enough power to supply the house, energy starts to come from the grid.

 The SolarEdge or SMA meter detects this and informs the inverter; which then starts taking power out of the Tesla Powerwall and supplying it to the house.
-The inverter controls the rate of energy withdrawal (i.e. the discharge power) so that it exactly matches demand and nothing is imported from the grid.
+The inverter controls the rate of energy withdrawal (i.e. the discharge power) so that it exactly matches demand and there is no import from the grid.

-The SolarEdge solution assumes that a solar array is connected to the inverter, so if the system is installed as a retrofit, the SolarEdge portal will show that the solar PV yield is zero.
+The SolarEdge solution assumes that a solar array connects to the inverter, so if the system is a retrofit, the SolarEdge portal will show that the solar PV yield is zero.
 However, you can still monitor the yield of your solar PV system in the same way you used to – either by looking at the inverter display or the online portal for your existing system.

 If you wish to retrofit a Tesla Powerwall without touching your existing solar power system, the SolarEdge and SMA systems are a good solution.
 They are both immediately available and you’ll also be able to continue using your existing inverter.